 Doucet got her start early on in the music and entertainment world.
-She was a child star in the popular 90s French show, Le bébé d'Elsa (as Elsa herself) and eventually landed another role in the Glee-like show Chante!.
-This gave her popularity in her native France, and the unlikely foundations for what would be a very eclectic musical trajectory.
+A starring role at 15 in the film Le bébé d'Elsa, and later in the Glee-like TV series Chante!, gave her popularity in her native France, and the unlikely foundations for what would be a very eclectic musical trajectory.
 After a brief stint in the country-esque outfit Milk, she branched out to form her own musical style and sensibility, nourished over the years by a wealth of musical influences.
 Artists like Norah Jones, Ingrid Michaelson and Feist, served as the pillars upon which her sound was modeled.
-Yet, despite these clearly delineated influences, her upcoming debut EP, “L'Amoureuse” is a testament to the uniqueness and originality of her voice.
+Yet, despite these clearly delineated influences, her upcoming debut album "Under my sun" is a testament to the uniqueness and originality of her voice.